SkyRousse/leap-year/README.md

 ## Support and contact details

-_if you have any problems please contact us at mrslaurenposey@gmail.com_
+_if you have any problems please contact us at mrslaurenposey@gmail.com or skyrousse@gmail.com_

 ## Technologies Used